Production Cluster Configuration Guide

 Backups

-4. Always add the full contents of the metadata subfolder that contains the current DB schema and clickhouse configs to your backup.
+- Always add the full contents of the metadata subfolder that contains the current DB schema and ClickHouse configs to your backup.

-6. Data in clickhouse is already compressed with lz4, backup can be compressed bit better, but avoid using cpu-heavy compression algorythms like gzip, use something like zstd instead.
+- Data in ClickHouse is already compressed with lz4, backup can be compressed bit better, but avoid using cpu-heavy compression algorithms like gzip, use something like zstd instead.

 2 - Cluster Configuration FAQ